mandilpradhan/Bypass_CGNAT/Oracle-Cloud-(Automatic-Installer-Script).md

 7. After all of that information is input, the script will give you a public key to copy and paste back into the VPS script.
 Do so.

-8. After inputting the public key in the VPS, the wireguard service will be started and both servers will try to ping each other over the VPN to see if a connection is established.
+8. After inputting the public key in the VPS, the Wireguard service will be started and both servers will try to ping each other over the VPN to see if a connection is established.
 You should hopefully be told a connection has been established.

-9. After a connection has been established, the wireguard service will be enabled so it will automatically start on boot.
+9. The installation script will ask you if you would like it to set up your firewall.
+Saying no will allow all traffic from the internet through the VPN to your Local Server.
+Saying yes will only allow traffic to access the ports you have specified previously.
+Yes is recommended.

 ## Continue with [Limiting Access](Oracle-Cloud-(Limiting-Access))